svviz/svviz/README.rst

 Quickstart
 ==========

-1. (OS X only) Ensure that you have a working compiler by following [these instructions](http://railsapps.github.io/xcode-command-line-tools.html).
+1. (OS X only) Ensure that you have a working compiler by following `these instructions <http://railsapps.github.io/xcode-command-line-tools.html>`_.
-2. Install the latest version of svviz from github using the following terminal command: ```sudo pip install git+https://github.com/svviz/svviz.git#svviz```.
+2. Install the latest version of svviz from github using the following terminal command: ``sudo pip install git+https://github.com/svviz/svviz.git#svviz``.
 (The sudo may not be necessary depending on your setup.)
-3. Run the following command, which downloads example data and runs it through svviz: ```svviz demo```.
+3. Run the following command, which downloads example data and runs it through svviz: ``svviz demo``.
 After several processing steps, a web browser window should open.
 Click and drag to pan, and zoom using option/alt-scrollwheel.
-4. Please report any issues (after making sure they're not explained in the documentation below) using the [github issue tracker](https://github.com/svviz/svviz/issues).
+4. Please report any issues (after making sure they're not explained in the documentation below) using the `github issue tracker <https://github.com/svviz/svviz/issues>`_.

 Usage